Netflix/falcor/documentation/model.md

 lang: en
 ---

-* table of contents. this line is required for some reason {:toc}
+* Table of contents.
+This line is required to start the list.
+{:toc}

 # Model Overview